 A VCUG test can be uncomfortable.
 The insertion of the catheter and filling of the bladder with liquid can cause discomfort.

-The radiologist will interpret the results of the exam and send them to the doctor who ordered the VCUG.
-A member of the medical team will review the results with the patient and family at the next appointment.
+The radiologist will interpret the results.
+Then, they’ll send them to the doctor who ordered the VCUG.
+Your child’s care team will review the results with you at the next appointment.